 Our children are taught a variety of the major world religions.
 These include Buddhism, Christianity, Islam, Hinduism, Judaism and Sikhism, as well as considering the beliefs of those that are not religious.
-From Year 1 through to Year 5 each of the major religions will be covered twice.
-Within this, they study a theme or festival associated with that religion.
-For example, in Year 2 children study Buddhism and focus on ‘Who was Buddha’?
-These children will then revisit Buddhism in Year 4 studying ‘Buddhist festivals’.
+From Year 1 through to Year 6 each of the major religions will be covered.
 Throughout both Key Stages children are given the opportunity to not only learn about the individual religions but are encouraged to discuss and think about their similarities and differences with other religions at the same time.
-For example in Year 1 children will study a unit on ‘special books’ which introduces and compares the holy scriptures for the major religions allowing children to identify resemblances and variances between each book.
-Finally in Year 6 children will focus on Humanism and ‘Belief in our community’ allowing children to focus on their own beliefs as well as others in the local community.
+We plan for Religious Education to be an active enquiry process, with meaningful, well-informed and balanced debates.
+Through enquiry, pupils should build their knowledge and understanding by forming a relationship with what they learn about other religions and worldviews, so that they can consider and reflect meaningfully on what they have learnt to create an informed view.

 We aim for our RE curriculum to provide children with challenging questions about the meaning of life, including global issues.
-We do this by promoting civilised debate and in-depth discussions.
+We do this by planning and promoting civilised debate and in-depth discussions.